-Aetna is one of the oldest insurers in the world that has sparked a long and accomplished history.
-And the Aetna Life Insurance company is one member of this family.
+Aetna is one of the oldest insurers in the world and has a long and accomplished history.
+The Aetna Life Insurance company is one member of this family.

 The Aetna Life Insurance company has been in business for over 150 many years.
 Today it provides stable life insurance products through various group life insurance plans.
 These plans are typically available through select employers.
 They are most notable for their group health and dental plans.